ngaskill/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/15-comment-add-screenlet-for-ios.markdown

 ## Features [](id=features)

-Comment Add Screenlet can add one comment of an `Asset`.
+Comment Add Screenlet can add a comment to an asset in a Liferay instance.

 ## Module [](id=module)